-4.1 Certification
+A. Certification

-A. MPHA May Request Certification.
+- 1) MPHA May Request Certification.
 If an applicant or Tenant claims protection under VAWA due to denial of an application, termination of tenancy or other adverse action, MPHA may require the person who claims the VAWA protections to deliver a signed certification or other documentation concerning the incident or incidents.
 The applicant or Tenant can choose the form of documentation to submit from the acceptable forms of certification listed below.
-If the person does not deliver this certification within the time period allowed (see 4.2 below), they will lose the legal protections provided by VAWA.

-- B. Acceptable Forms of Certification.
-There are four ways to comply with a certification request by MPHA: - 1) Complete a certification form approved by HUD (Form HUD-5382 or other approved form, which is available in multiple languages at www.hud.gov/hudclips); or - 2) Provide a corroborating record from a Federal, State, tribal, territorial, or local law enforcement agency (e.g., police), court, or administrative agency; - 3) Provide a document signed by the Victim and signed by an employee, agent, or volunteer of a victim service provider, an attorney, or a medical professional, or a mental health professional from whom the Victim has sought assistance in addressing the domestic violence, dating violence, sexual assault, or stalking, or the effects of abuse that specifies under penalty of perjury that the professional believes in the occurrence of the incident of domestic violence, dating violence, sexual assault, or stalking occurred and is grounds for protection; or - 4) Self-Certification. - C. Perjury.
-The certification must state that the Victim or any other person signing it or providing documentation are doing so under penalty of perjury (28.
+If the person does not deliver this certification within the time period allowed (see 4.F. below), they will lose the legal protections provided by VAWA. - 2) Acceptable forms of certification: There are four ways to comply with a certification request by MPHA: - a) Complete a certification form approved by HUD (Form HUD-5382 or other approved form, which is available in multiple languages at www.hud.gov/hudclips); or - b) Provide a corroborating record from a Federal, State, tribal, territorial, or local law enforcement agency (e.g. police), court, or administrative agency; - c) Provide a document signed by the Victim and signed by an employee, agent, or volunteer of a victim service provider, an attorney, or a medical professional, or a mental health professional from whom the Victim has sought assistance in addressing the domestic violence, dating violence, sexual assault, or stalking, or the effects of abuse that specifies under penalty of perjury that the professional believes in the occurrence of the incident of domestic violence, dating violence, sexual assault, or stalking occurred and is grounds for protection; or - d) Self-Certification. - 3) Perjury: The certification must state that the Victim or any other person signing it or providing documentation are doing so under penalty of perjury (28.
 U.S.C.
-1746). - D. Time Limit.
-The applicant or Tenant must deliver certification in one of the three ways listed in B above, within the time period set forth in section 4.1 above. - E. Conflicting Information.
-If MPHA receives documentation under this Section that contains conflicting information, MPHA may, within its own discretion, require the Victim to submit additional third-party documentation, as described in Part 4.1.B.2, 4.1.B.3, or 4.1.B.4 above, within 30 calendar days after the Victim receives a written request for third party documentation.
+1746). - 4) Time limit: The applicant or Tenant must deliver certification in one of the three ways listed in 4.B above, within the time period set forth in this section. - 5) Conflicting information: If MPHA receives documentation under this Section that contains conflicting information, MPHA may, within its own discretion, require the Victim to submit additional third-party documentation, as described in Part 4.B.2, 4.B.3, or 4.B.4 above, within 30 calendar days after the Victim receives a written request for third party documentation.